NaGho/LLMs_Mining-Misconceptions-in-Mathematics/README.md

-# LLMs fir Mining Misconceptions in Mathematics
+# LLMs for Mining Misconceptions in Mathematics

 This repository is dedicated to the Kaggle competition Eedi - Mining Misconceptions in Mathematics.